Protection of Conscience Project

 (4) otherwise take an active role in promoting open communication within the health care field, and between providers and patients, fostering a more inclusive, tolerant environment in the health care industry than may currently exist.

-[Reproductive health services] The ability of patients to access health care services, including abortion and reproductive health services, is long established and is not changed in this rule.
+[Reproductive control services] The ability of patients to access health care services, including abortion and reproductive health services, is long established and is not changed in this rule.
 Instead, this rule implements federal laws protecting health care workers and institutions from being compelled to participate in, or from being discriminated against for refusal to participate in, health services or research activities that may violate their consciences, including abortion and sterilization, by entities that receive certain funding from the Department.
 (It also implements the provisions of federal law which protect health care personnel from being discriminated against for their participation in any lawful health service or research activity, including abortion and sterilization, by entities that receive certain funding from the Department.)

 [Transparency] Delivery of health care services is significantly improved when patients and health care providers have full, open, and honest conversations about the services they request and provide.
 These conversations are particularly useful at the beginning of a patient provider relationship.
 This rule should help generate greater transparency between patients and providers and foster open discussion, which should strengthen relationships between patients and providers, as well as those between entities and their employees.